Who are the Foreigners? And Why Does it Matter?

 In reading [this letter], then, you will be able to understand my insight into the mystery of Christ, which was not made known to people in other generations as it has now been revealed by the Spirit to God’s holy apostles and prophets.
 This mystery is that through the gospel the Gentiles are heirs together with Israel, members together of one body, and sharers together in the promise in Christ Jesus.

-As Christians, we read these verses and stories about foreigners and understand that they are foreshadows — prophecies!— of the coming Church in the New Covenant.
+As Christians, we read these verses and stories about foreigners and understand that they are foreshadows of the coming Church in the New Covenant.
 The godly foreigner highlights that God’s plan of redemption has always included all people and not just the Israelites.
-Certainly God revealed Himself and His decrees to Israel (5).
-Certainly, God became flesh through the lineage of Israel.
+Certainly, God revealed Himself and His decrees to Israel and became flesh through the lineage of Israel.
 But by faith, there has always been a pathway to God, even in the Old Testament, for all people.
 This is the meaning of God’s divine care for the foreigner.

 But just as the godly foreigner foreshadows the coming gentile Believers, so too does the destruction of the pagan foreigners foreshadow the coming destruction for those who are found apart from God.